David Nahmad: Seated Man with a Cane

 Amedeo Modigliani, Seated Man with a Cane, 1918.

 In 2011, Philippe Maestracci filed suit in the United States District Court for the Southern District of New York, seeking title to the 1918 Amedeo Modigliani painting Seated Man with a Cane, valued at more than $25 million.
 Maestracci claimed that the painting had been looted from his grandfather, Oscar Stettiner, during World War II.
 In 2012, after Defendants moved to dismiss, Maestracci’s counsel withdrew that complaint.
 In 2015, the Limited Ancillary Administrator for the Estate of Oscar Stettiner filed suit in the Supreme Court of the State of New York, County of New York, seeking the same relief sought in federal court.

 The amended complaint in that action was the subject of a recent motion to dismiss with Defendants’ counsel arguing, among other things, that Defendants purchased the painting in good faith at a public Christie’s auction in London, that Oscar Stettiner did not actually own the subject painting, and that provenance research about the painting is being provided by experts in the field.
 Plaintiff's counsel contends that this painting had been sold out of the possessions of Jewish art dealer Oscar Stettiner by an administrator appointed under the Nazi occupation of Paris.
 In April, 2016, Swiss authorities seized the painting from the Geneva Freeport as part of an ongoing investigation.
 Following a court decision in 2017, Maestracci was granted standing to continue with his 2014 lawsuit to reclaim the work.

 In the January 2020 edition of the Art Newspaper new evidence is referred to with respect to a 1950 document, which contains a photograph of the painting on one side and the words "stolen" and "Stettiner family" on the reverse.
 This new evidence is further proof that the Seated Man With a Cane is the very same painting as the one stolen from Oscar Stettiner.

+In April 2026, a judge ruled against a holding company controlled by David Nahmad, which had bought the work at auction in 1996.